aldettinger/camel-quarkus-troubleshooting/README.md

 gdb target/cq-troubleshooting-native-1.0.0-SNAPSHOT-runner
 ```

-And then, let it know ro tun the application by typing:
+And then, let's start the application by typing:

 ```
 run